infinitypaul/laravel-dynamodb-auditing/README.md

 The installer automatically:
 - ✅ Checks for migration conflicts
 - ✅ Publishes configuration
-- ✅ Creates DynamoDB table
+- ✅ Creates DynamoDB table with GSI
 - ✅ Tests the installation
 - ✅ Provides next steps